Sastik/Basic_LINUX_Tutorial_Document/README.md

 # About LINUX

-  🟢Linux is an open-source  operating  system  inspired by UNIX.
+  🟢 Linux is an open-source  operating  system  inspired by UNIX.
   Linux  is just  a kernel  and Linux distribution  makes  it a usable operating  systems, preferred os for computers, servers, mainframes, mobile  devices and embedded  devices.

  ⏰ Father of Linux operating  system: Linus Torvalds.